shriya321/react/README.md

-Here comes React Context API into the Picture.
+Here comes <a href="https://en.wikipedia.org/wiki/React_(JavaScript_library)">React</a> Context API into the Picture.
 Context provides a way to share values like these between components without having to explicitly pass a prop through every level of the tree.
 Context provides data that can be considered global for a tree of React components without explicitly passing data to every component of a nested tree.